code-423n4/2023-06-lybra-findings/data/Sathish9098-G.md

 ##

-## [G-] Using storage instead of memory for structs/arrays saves gas
+## [G-5] Using storage instead of memory for structs/arrays saves gas

 When fetching data from a storage location, assigning the data to a memory variable causes all fields of the struct/array to be read from storage, which incurs a Gcoldsload (2100 gas) for each field of the struct/array.
 If the fields are read from the new memory variable, they incur an additional MLOAD rather than a cheap stack read.
 Instead of declearing the variable with the memory keyword, declaring the variable with the storage keyword and caching any fields that need to be re-read in stack variables, will be much cheaper, only incuring the Gcoldsload for the fields actually read.
 The only time it makes sense to read the whole struct/array into a memory variable, is if the full struct/array is being returned by the function, is being passed to a function that requires memory, or if the array/struct is being read from another memory array/struct